Malpractice lawsuit tips for therapists and counselors

-Even with adequate risk management measures in place, you should still carry a malpractice insurance (also called professional liability or errors and omissions insurance) policy as long as your practice is in business.
+Even with adequate risk management measures in place, you should still carry malpractice insurance (also called professional liability insurance) policy as long as your practice is in business.
 This coverage steps in when you’re sued for professional errors and can help you pay for legal defense fees, court costs, settlements, and judgments.

 Compare quotes from trusted carriers with Insureon